 - Coconut aminos

-Beverages: These are some of the herbal teas that contain antifungal properties.
-Chicory root is a strong prebiotic, containing 20 percent Inulin.
+These are some of the herbal teas that contain antifungal properties.
+Chicory root is a strong prebiotic, providing 20 percent Inulin.
 It assists in repopulating the gut with healthy bacteria.

 - Chicory root coffee